Zaven Biberyan

-Zaven Biberyan (Զաւէն Պիպեռեան; 1921 in Istanbul, Turkey – October 4, 1984) was a Turkish writer, editor, and author of Armenian descent.
+Zaven Biberyan (Զաւէն Պիպեռեան; 1921 in Istanbul, Turkey – October 4, 1984) was an Armenian writer, editor, and author from Turkey.

 Early life

 Biberyan was born in Cengelkoy, a district of Istanbul in 1921.
 He first attended the local Aramyan-Uncuyan Armenian school and later Saint Joseph High School.
 He then attended the academy of Trade Sciences in Istanbul.

 Career as writer

 Zaven Biberyan had always written in Armenian.
 When Biberyan was conscripted into the Turkish Army in 1941, he met with Jamanak chief editor Ara Kocunyan.
 Kocunyan was impressed by Biberyan's Armenian linguistic skills and encouraged him to write an article for Jamanak.
 After returning to Istanbul, Biberyan wrote his first article called "The End of Christianity."
 This article led to a great furor among the Armenian community and his article series were suspended.
 He later wrote for Armenian newspapers such as Nor Or (New Day) and Nor Lur (New News).
 After coming under pressure by some of his more socialist-oriented articles, Biberyan went to Beirut, Lebanon in 1949 and continued as a writer for Zartonk.
 He also served on the Ararat editorial board in Aleppo and Paris.
 In 1953, he returned to Istanbul and married Seta Hıdıryan and had a daughter.
 He then worked for the Ottoman Bank.
 Biberyan contracted an ulcer in 1984 and died on October 4.
 He is buried at the Şişli Armenian Cemetery in Istanbul.